norekdcs2020/Bindulator_v0.304_archive/README.md

 ## Known bugs
 1) Only one color available (other than black) while using button modifiers - cannot change font colour in PDF-Xchange Editor by keyboard shortcut,
 2) Sometimes Excel loses focus after the Bindulator initialisation or bind visualization (the icon of background task does not appear) - you just need to press the mouse on the open Excel file,
-3) Often the initialisation process takes some time (~30 s), maybe too much but hey - it works (and you do not need to use it every day),
+3) Often the initialisation process takes some time (~30 s), maybe too much but hey - it works (and you do not need to use it every day).
+I believe that the cause is multiple PowerQuery queries for showing binding errors of multiple functions per button and multiple buttons per function,
 4) There is a chance that you will experience different axis naming - please let me know if you do not have feedback for Z axis (because on my computer it might be RZ axis),
 5) There might me a problem with different Excel language than Polish - due to obligatory using ";" instead of "," in formulas.
 Please let me know how it turns out...